-Truth be told, I set out to make a Tiramisu-flavored cookie.
+Truth be told, I set out to make Tiramisu-flavored cookies.
 And I did.
 They were really tasty, but their appearance didn’t match their deliciousness.
 I had to come up with a better presentation of this idea.

-The mascarpone in the batter makes is so silky and smooth, and the flavors truly match that of a Tiramisu.
+The mascarpone in the batter makes it so silky and smooth, and the flavors truly match that of a Tiramisu.

-These would be lovely served slightly warm with a scoop of vanilla bean ice cream on top.
+This cake would be lovely served slightly warm with a scoop of vanilla bean ice cream on top.
 And I especially love them in the morning with my coffee.
-Breakfast of champions I know!
+Breakfast of champions, I know!